semihsalihoglu-uw/cs848-fall-2024/README.md

 The deadline for delivering the your project paper and source codes will be anounced later.
 In addition by the 3rd week's seminar, everyone will submit a 1-page project proposal describing the scope of the project.
-Every project should be done by 1 person.
-You can make a case for pairing up, but your case needs to be strong.
+You can team up for your project or do one individually.
+You can be at most 2 people per project.

 ## Project Ideas
 Here are several project ideas.
 You are welcome to come up with your own project ideas: